Exploring your European Family Heritage

 Around the start of the 20th century grinding rural poverty drove four million poor souls from southern Italy to emigrate to the US.
 Americans of Italian ancestry now make up the country’s fifth largest ethnic group.

 At Finest Journeys, we know that family matters to you.
-Why not let us design an Italian family heritage trip for 2020 specially for you?
+Why not let us design an Italian family heritage trip especially for you?

 One of the greatest drivers of emigration from Europe was to escape religious intolerance.
 From the earliest times right through to the present day, religious freedom of the US constitution has offered opportunity and sanctuary.
 In the 20th century, the religious persecution the Jews faced at the hands of the Nazis led to one of the biggest migrations in history and flourishing and successful Jewish communities across the US.